-Six nights; seven days.
-Easy cycling on the gentle bike paths and roads around Lac-Saint-Jean, following the Blueberry Route – Veloroute des Bleuets – section of Quebec’s Route Verte.
+Six nights; Seven days.
+Easy cycling on the gentle bike paths and roads around Lac-Saint-Jean, following the Veloroute des Bluets – a section of Quebec’s Route Verte cycling network.

 WHY THIS TRIP?

-- Easy cycling with expansive scenery, on part of Quebec’s Route Verte.
+- Enjoy easy cycling with expansive scenery, on part of Quebec’s Route Verte.

-- Shorter distances and easier terrain allow time for more diversions, including swimming, hiking, museums, exhibits, bistros and microbreweries.
+- Manageable distances and easy terrain allow time for diversions, including swimming, hiking, museums, exhibits, bistros and microbreweries.

-- Cycling the pathways at Pointe-Taillon Park, including the dedicated cyclist ferries.
+- Cycling the pathways at Pointe-Taillon Park, including the dedicated cyclist ferry.

-- Comfortable lodging for two nights at the historic village of Val Jalbert.
+- Two nights at the historic village of Val Jalbert.